cursorless-dev/cursorless/docs/test-case-recorder.md

 1. Change the `fixtureTransformation` function in [`transformRecordedTests.ts`](../src/scripts/transformRecordedTests.ts) to perform the transformation you'd like
 2. Run `yarn run compile && node ./out/scripts/transformRecordedTests.js`

+You might find the `transformPrimitiveTargets` function useful for this purpose.